overfullstack/overfullstack.github.io/src/pages/articles/2022-09-24---score-the-tendulkar-test-coverage/index.md

 - Thus, I confirmed PowerMock is indeed a **Painkiller**, and conceals the actual ailments in the prod code.

 ## Compatibility

+Last nail in the coffin is PowerMock's poor compatibility with other test tools:

-- Last nail in the coffin, PowerMock is incompatible with Junit 5
+- PowerMock is incompatible with Junit 5
   - Junit 5 was released 5 years ago, just to give you an idea how  overdue this is
   - [Active Issue](https://github.com/PowerMock/PowerMock/issues/929) not addressed since 2018
 - PowerMock doesn't support Mockito 4
   - PowerMock is wrapper over Mockito, the most popular mocking library
-  - Mockito `4.20` is the latest version with a lot of improvements over Mockito 3
-  - But the highest version PowerMock supports is `3.12`.
+  - The newer versions of Mockito brings in many fixes and enhancements, but the highest version PowerMock supports is still stuck at `3.12`.
 - Not fully compatible even with Java 11
 - PowerMock has no major enhancements since 2018 or early 2019.
 There are numerous unaddressed issues, and the library doesn't seem to be in a great shape.